hwdong-net/hwdong-net.github.io/_posts/2023-05-05-mydeeplearningBook.md

 ---
 layout:       post
-title:        "My deep learning book 《Anatomy of Deep Learning Principles - Writing a Deep Learning Library from Scratch》 has been translated into English, Japanese"
+title:        "Anatomy of Deep Learning Principles-Writing a Deep Learning Library from Scratch "
-subtitle:     "and published on leanpub.com and www.amazon.com"
+subtitle:     "has been translated into English, Japanese and published on leanpub.com and www.amazon.com"
 date:         2023-05-05 11:05:00
 author:       "xuepro"
 header-img:   "img/home_bg.jpg"